 For home gardeners, it’s important to keep in mind that the ube, also known as the violet yam, is fast-growing.
 The plant has plenty of vines to creep around your trellis, structures or across your vegetable beds.
 As a perennial, it is a hardy plant, though plenty of water is needed with some light shade.
 Because it grows quickly, be sure to harvest the tubers and move them around the garden to prevent them from dominating over your other vegetables.

 The plant doesn’t like drought, so have your watering schedule set to twice a week if facing a dry spell.
 You can prune back the tips of the vines to manage excess growth, or to encourage side growth.
 Manage the dry leaves by plucking off yellow or brown dried heart-shaped leaves.
 Compost them by burning them instead of just chucking into the bin as they will take root easily.

 To ube or not to ube

 Bright purple – not just a colour to lighten up your day, but having purple yam is apparently good for you too.
 Rich in powerful plant compounds and antioxidants, including anthocyanins, which is the reason for their vibrant hue.
-Studies have shown that anthocyanins have the potential to cut down blood pressure and inflammation, protect against type 2 diabetes and have the ability to protect against cancer.
+Studies have shown that anthocyanins have the potential to cut down blood pressure and inflammation, protect against cancer.

 Added to that, ube are powerful sources of Vitamin C that are beneficial as an antioxidant.
 The vitamin C, in turn, helps with iron absorption and protects damage to our DNAs – basically an overall booster for our health.